Can We Live on Mars? | Science Me

 On the journey to Mars, communication with Earth will be delayed by 3-22 minutes, such that astronauts will need to resolve emergencies without technical support.

 Even when the trip goes to plan, space travel puts considerable strain on the human body.
-In zero gravity aboard the Starship, travellers will lose bone density at a rate of 1% per month.
-This isn't be a problem in the low gravity environment of Mars, but would be a serious issue on their return to Earth.
+In zero gravity aboard the Starship, travellers will lose bone density at a rate of 1% per month, which would compound to create serious issues on their return to Earth.

-Astronauts aboard the International Space Station perform 2.5 hours of exercise every day just to maintain their baseline bone and muscle strength for Earth.
+Astronauts aboard the International Space Station have to perform 2.5 hours of exercise every day to maintain their bone and muscle strength in zero gravity.

 We must also consider the psychological stress and isolation of space travel.
 Alien taught us that in space, no-one can hear you scream.
 However, your fellow Starship passengers may beg to differ, politely requesting you keep your psychosis to yourself.